hellerphilipp/tivok-api/README.md

 ## Prerequisites

 Docker is required to build the project for use with [tivok-compose](https://github.com/hellerphilipp/tivok-compose).
-Also, node.js and npm need to be installed on the system.